forta-network/docs/docs/python.md

 print(f'found {transfers.length} function calls')
 ```

 The underlying library used for decoding function calls is [web3.py](https://web3py.readthedocs.io/en/stable/).
 The Python SDK uses the web3.py [`decode_function_input`](https://web3py.readthedocs.io/en/stable/contracts.html#web3.contract.Contract.decode_function_input) method and returns an array of ([`ContractFunction`](https://web3py.readthedocs.io/en/stable/contracts.html#web3.contract.ContractFunction), `dict`) tuples.
-To better understand usage, see the [Python filtering example](https://github.com/forta-protocol/forta-agent-examples/tree/master/filter-event-and-function-py) agent.
+To better understand usage, see the [Python filtering example](https://github.com/forta-protocol/forta-agent-examples/tree/master/filter-event-and-function-py) bot.

 ## Finding

-If an agent wants to flag a transaction/block because it meets some condition (e.g. flash loan attack), the handler function would return a `Finding` object.
+If a bot wants to flag a transaction/block because it meets some condition (e.g. flash loan attack), the handler function would return a `Finding` object.
 This object would detail the results of the finding and provide metadata such as the severity of the finding.
 A `Finding` object accepts the following properties:

 - `name` - **required**; human-readable name of finding e.g. "High Gas"
 - `description` - **required**; brief description e.g. "High gas used: 1,000,000"